orontee/argos/README.rst

 =============

 One must set the URL of the Mopidy server using the preference dialog.
-The default value is ``http://127.0.0.1``, meaning Mopidy server is listening on the 80 port of the local host using HTTP (not HTTPS).
+The default value is ``http://127.0.0.1:6680``, meaning Mopidy server is expected to be listening on the local host using HTTP and the default 6680 port.

 The preference dialog is accessible from the application menu.